columnar-tech/dbc/docs/reference/cli.md

 Install a driver.

-If a driver with the same name already exists, you will be prompted to first remove the existing driver.
 To install multiple versions of the same driver on the same system, it's recommend to use `--level env` in conjunction with `ADBC_DRIVER_PATH`.
 See [Config](config.md).

 <h3>Usage</h3>